Top Natural Wonders and Cultural Sites in Shaanbei

-Located in the the northern edge of the Loess Plateau, Shaanbei is a less-known travel detination that deserves a visit for those who keen on astonishing geographic landforms, profound history, distinct folk art and cultue, and spectacular nature scenes.
+Located in the the northern edge of the Loess Plateau, Shaanbei is a less-known travel destination that deserves a visit for those who keen on astonishing geographic landforms, profound history, distinct folk art and cultue, and spectacular nature scenes.
 Far more than the famous Hukou Waterfalls, and distinct folk art forms such as paper cutting, waist-drum, folk singing, this secret land actually has more hidden gems to offer.

 Please scroll down to learn the most brilliant highlights of this amazing myterious land.